18 Pages

-18 Pages is a 2022 Indian Telugu-language romantic thriller film written by Sukumar and directed by Palnati Surya Pratap.
+18 Pages is a 2022 Indian Telugu-language romantic comedy-thriller film written by Sukumar and directed by Palnati Surya Pratap.
 Produced by GA2 Pictures and Sukumar Writings, the film stars Nikhil Siddharth and Anupama Parameswaran.
 It received mixed to positive reviews from critics and the general public.
+The film has been streaming on Aha since January 2023 and is available on Netflix.
+It was loosely inspired by The Lake House (2006), starring Keanu Reeves and Sandra Bullock.

 Plot

-Siddu's girlfriend cheats on him with another guy which leads him into a depressed state to which he finds a book on the road where he collapses.
-As he decides to burn all of his memories with his ex-girlfriend, He discovers the book he found on the road and begins to read it.
+Siddhu is a phone-addicted app developer who lives alone, far away from his family.
+One day, he intends to propose to his girlfriend, only to walk in on her cheating on him, which leaves him in a depressed state.
+In his humiliation, Siddhu attacks his ex-girlfriend's new boyfriend, due to which he lands in the police station.
+As his father bails him out, he angrily lashes out at home for losing his grandfather after his grandmother died.
+In that depression, he decides to burn all of his memories with his ex-girlfriend.
+In that process, he finds a book in his home which he actually on the road where he collapses before.
+Siddhu discovers that the book he found on the road is actually someone's personal diary and begins to read it.

-The book happens to be a diary that belonged to Nandini.
-Nandini is a strange woman who doesn't use a Mobile Phone, and believes in human interaction.
+The diary belongs to Nandini.
+Nandini is a strange woman who does not use a Mobile Phone, and believes in human interaction.
 Siddu connects with the diary and develops feelings for the woman.
 Nandini visited Hyderabad to deliver a letter from her grandfather to a man named Venkat Rao.
-Through her journey of contacting him, she was attacked by anonymous people and was in deep trouble.
+Through her journey of contacting him, she goes to an orphanage, helps a bus conductor and so on.
+She was also attacked by anonymous people and was in trouble, where once she was also tried to kidnap, but is saved by a well known boy of her and Dr.Sandeep (Also Siddhu's neighbour) whom she later becomes close with.
+Nandini develops feelings for him, but later realises that it's not love and breaks up with him.

-After 18 pages of reading, the diary happened to be empty and at first, he thought she stopped journalling since her task was completed.
-When he goes to meet her at her hometown, Siddu discovers a shocking revelation from Nandini's grandmother that both Nandini and her friend Sanjana died in a car accident a year prior.
+After 18 pages of reading, the diary happened to be empty.
+At first, Siddhu thought she stopped her diary journalism since her task was completed.
+When he goes to meet her at her hometown, Siddhu discovers a shocking revelation from Nandini's grandmother that both Nandini and her friend Sanjana died in a car accident a year prior.